racket/racket/racket/src/worksp/README.txt

 Completing the Build
 --------------------

+If you are building from a source distribution (as opposed to a Git repository checkout), then beware that the distribution does not include native libraries that are needed on Windows.
+The install step will fetch missing packages.

-The build scripts for Racket do not install support DLLs for encoding conversion, extflonums (in BC), and OpenSLL.
+With a Git repository checkout, the build scripts for Racket do not install support DLLs for encoding conversion, extflonums (in BC), and OpenSLL.
 To install those libraries, finish with

    ..\raco pkg install racket-lib

-If you are building from a source distribution (as opposed to a Git repository checkout), see "Building from a Source Distribution" above.

 Only if you are starting completely from scratch, see also "..\..\native-lib\README.txt".